sophiazzw7/Deep-Neural-Network-from-scratch/README.md

+Here’s a revised draft that weaves in the **baseline explanation** alongside the **thresholds** and **assessment narrative** in a natural, professional way:

+---

+### Stability Testing Assessment

-Stability testing was carried out using two early warning indicators: the directional shift metric and the population stability index (PSI).
-These measures assess whether rating distributions and key model inputs remain stable over time.
+Stability testing was conducted using two early warning indicators: the directional shift metric and the population stability index (PSI).
+Together, these measures assess whether the model portfolio remains stable over time or shows signs of systematic migration.

-For the directional shift metric, the OGM plan defines a threshold of greater than 1.0 or less than -1.0 as a material rating shift, while values between -1.0 and 1.0 indicate balanced rating migrations.
-Results across 2024Q2 through 2025Q1 consistently fell within the balanced range.
-In 2024Q2, the ABL sample showed a directional shift of -0.08, and in 2024Q3 the result was -0.06.
-By 2024Q4, the shift was -0.09, and in 2025Q1 it was -0.34.
-All of these values confirm that rating movements did not create a material directional bias.
+For the directional shift, the baseline portfolio is defined as the set of obligors and obligations rated 12 months prior to the current OGM quarter.
+This baseline requirement ensures that results reflect rating migrations over a full year, rather than short-term fluctuations.
+Ratings from the baseline period are compared to the current quarter for the same obligors, using the most recent rating available within the 12-month window.

+The directional shift threshold is set so that values between -1.0 and 1.0 indicate balanced rating migrations, while values outside this range signal material rating shifts.
+Across the 2024Q2 to 2025Q1 review period, the directional shift results fell within the acceptable range, with test values of -0.08 in 2024Q2, -0.06 in 2024Q3, -0.09 in 2024Q4, and -0.34 in 2025Q1.
+These results show that the portfolio remained broadly stable, with no evidence of material migration.

-For the PSI metric, the OGM plan defines values less than or equal to 0.25 as acceptable population shifts and values greater than 0.25 as significant shifts requiring attention.
-Across all quarters, most segments returned “NA – insufficient count in buckets,” reflecting that distributions were too thin to produce conclusive PSI values.
-Where results were available, they indicated acceptable shifts.
-For example, in 2024Q4 the non-ABL control type reported a PSI value of 0.054, and in 2025Q1 the non-ABL control type returned a PSI value of 0.038.
-Both were assessed as acceptable.
-Other inputs, including collateral class and valuation method across ABL and non-ABL portfolios, did not meet the minimum thresholds for evaluation.
+For PSI testing, the established threshold is 0.25.
+Results less than or equal to this threshold indicate an acceptable population shift, while results greater than 0.25 suggest a significant population shift requiring attention.
+In practice, many PSI metrics returned “NA” assessments because of insufficient counts in key input buckets, particularly for Non-ABL exposures.
+Where results were available, they were within the acceptable range.
+For example, Non-ABL control type in 2025Q1 showed a PSI of 0.038, which indicates an acceptable population shift.

-Taken together, the results suggest that directional stability has been maintained, with no evidence of sustained rating drift.
-However, the limited PSI coverage across quarters restricts the ability to fully validate the stability of key model inputs.
-The findings underscore the dependence on directional shift as the primary stability measure, with PSI testing providing only partial assurance due to data limitations.
+Overall, the stability testing results indicate that rating migrations and key input distributions have remained within acceptable levels.
+While the limited sample sizes restricted PSI testing in several quarters, the directional shift metric—anchored to the baseline portfolio—provides assurance that the model portfolio has not experienced abnormal migration trends.

+---

+Would you like me to also contrast this with the **developer’s OGM stability reporting** (the Excel outputs you shared), so that your section makes clear where MRO’s independent interpretation adds value?